TSP Fund Options: A Real-World Guide to Thrift Savings Plan Investing

 Traditional TSP

-- Contributions reduce taxable income now
+- Contributions reduce your taxable income now

-- Pay taxes when you withdraw
+- You pay taxes when you withdraw in retirement

 Roth TSP

-- Contribute after-tax dollars
+- Contribute with after-tax dollars

-- Withdrawals are tax-free
+- Withdrawals are completely tax-free in retirement

-Military TSP Strategy Tips
+Military TSP Strategy Tips That Actually Work

 | TSP Expense Ratio | 0.055% |